ColasGael/DeepClimb/README.md

 If you are training on your local machine, now open http://localhost:5678/ in your browser.

-If you are training on a remote machine (e.g. Azure), then run the following command on your local machine:
+If you are training on a remote machine, then run the following command on your local machine:

 `ssh -N -f -L localhost:1234:localhost:5678 <user>@<remote> 10`